'Secretary Of ...'

 By James Wallace

-It’s a sad day for the nation when politicians show up for work wrapped in the flag, and then proceed on a partisan basis to strip out the rights and hopes of school children- our nation’s future.
+It’s a sad day for the nation with politicians showing up for work wrapped in the flag, while proceeding on a partisan basis to strip out the rights and hopes of school children- our nation’s future.
 Only one voice was needed to stop the candidacy of Betsy DeVos.
-Is this one final, malignant act for our public school system to be looted by “for-profits?”
-In a future confederacy of “dunces?”
+Will this be one final, malignant act for our public school system, to be looted by “for-profits?”
+Can we be forging a confederacy of “dunces?”

 The problems we collectively face are larger than the consideration of any one candidate.
 But the candidacy is symbolic of the difficulty we will face going forwards improving the lives of school children.
 Where is the comprehension of existing laws?
 Where is the actual demonstrated proficiency for the work at hand?
 What is the personal experience and connection empathically?

 Friends speak up about allowing space and providing time for a new team to be effective and that, “They’re all the same.”
 But I ask, effective- and the same- for precisely what?
 And why this newly discovered appeal to decency and openness in discourse?
 I am not uncharitable as a former private teacher in the arts, having found myself helping kids in subjects often no longer covered by the public schools, and recently helping with a years-long campaign for achieving arts recognition and revision in the school curriculum (see my article, “4R’s”).
 The idea that somebody who doesn’t believe in public education is now “at the helm,” may seem like a personal affront, but is more significantly a challenge to our collective futures.